Skip to content

 4. It’s time to change the Value data for this DWORD entry to 0 (small), 1 (medium or default size), or 2 (large).

-5. Having changed the value data, you can either refresh the desktop or restart your PC to see the effect.
+5. Having changed the value data, refresh the desktop or restart your PC to see the effect.

 4. Disable the Windows 11 Lock Screen